Our Culture and Principles

 These two clips from Karate Kid exemplify the willingness to surrender control and learn from a mentor:

 See below in Our Principles for a detailed definition of the concept.

-Integrity is honouring you word.
-At the level of character, it means relating to onself as one’s word.
+Integrity is honouring your word.
+At the level of character, it means relating to oneself as one’s word.
 Striving to keep your word and being proactive about communicating when you won’t be – just as soon as you know you won’t be your word you are in communication.
-At a deeper level, it also means keeping present an empowering context.
+At a deeper level, it also involves keeping present an empowering context.

 Note: integrity does not mean always doing what you say – that is impossible if you have a big game.
 In that sense we will always be going out of integrity and getting back in – “integrity is a mountain with no top”.

 You have the verbal and cognitive skills to communicate effectively.
 You also have a commitment to proactively communicate especially about things especially things that are not working as well as we would like.
 This is key in all teams and all organizations and it is especially important for us as we are a) remote b) relatively flat (self-managing, autonomous).